Metabolism Explained Simply

 1

-BMR represents the energy spent at rest to maintain vital functions: breathing, circulation, temperature regulation, and brain activity.
-It accounts for 60% to 75% of your total energy expenditure.
+BMR represents the energy spent at rest to maintain vital functions: breathing, blood circulation, temperature regulation, brain activity.
+It makes up 60 to 75% of your total energy expenditure.
 It mainly depends on your lean mass, age, sex, and height.

 2